 World's Largest Shipping Company Heads Into Arctic As Global Warming Opens The Way

-Maersk, the world's largest container line, is about to test the frigid waters of the Arctic in a trial of shorter shipping lanes that could become viable as warmer temperatures due to climate change open up the Northern Sea Route.
+Maersk, the world's largest container line, is about to test the frigid waters of the Arctic in a trial of shorter shipping lanes that could become viable as warmer temperatures open up the Northern Sea Route.

 On or around Sept.
 1, Denmark-based Maersk plans to send its first container ship through the Arctic to explore whether the once inhospitable route could become feasible in the future.
 Many analysts see the test as a turning point for both the shipping industry and the Arctic.

 Over the past decade, as the earth has warmed, global shipping companies have increasingly eyed the Arctic as a way to cut precious — and expensive — travel time.
-Some shipping companies, including China's Costco, Maersk's main rival, are already plying Arctic waters carrying heavy equipment, such as wind turbines.
+Some shipping companies, including Maersk's main rival, China-based Cosco, are already plying Arctic waters carrying heavy equipment, such as wind turbines.

 However, conditions have been seen as too harsh and unpredictable for massive shipping containers.
 Now Maersk is going to give it a try with what it says is a one-off voyage.
 It is sending the Venta Maersk — a new ship with a reinforced hull and a capacity of 3,600 containers — into the Arctic.